Ecwid/ecwid-api-docs/includes/_webhooks.md

 ## How it works in Ecwid

-In a nustshell, webhooks in Ecwid work this way:
+In a nutshell, webhooks in Ecwid work this way:

 * In your application settings, you specify an URL, which Ecwid will use to send webhooks to
 * When a user (merchant) installs your application, the webhooks for this store are automatically enabled